A Choral Scholarship at Queen's provides an exciting musical experience, and vocal and choral training to the highest standard.

 Esther Brazil (soprano, Philosophy & Theology, 2005–2008) went on to gain an MA with Distinction from the Royal Academy of Music, where she held a full scholarship.
 She has recently appeared as a soloist with the Mahler Chamber Orchestra, Leipzig Gewandthaus Orchestra, the Orchestra of the Age of Enlightenment, and the Monteverdi Choir.
 She sings regularly with the Monteverdi Choir, The Sixteen, and La Nuova Musica.

 Roya Stuart-Rees (soprano, Music, 2006–2009) gained an MMus with Distinction from the Guildhall School of Music and Drama.
-She has recently appeared as a soloist in the London Handel Festival.
+She has appeared as a soloist in the London Handel Festival.

 James Potter (alto, Music, 2007–2010) has subsequently held lay clerkships at Magdalen College, Oxford, and Christ Church Cathedral, Oxford.